You are here

 • In the fourth quarter of 2004 Microsoft paid a dividend of $3 per share, which increased the growth rate of Washington's personal income in 2004 by three percentage points above what it would have been without the dividend.

-• In 2021, Washington state ranked 7th among the states in per capita personal income.
+• In 2023, Washington state ranked 6th among the States and District of Columbia in per capita personal income.

 Data source: